SAP/cloud-mta-build-tool/docs/docs/micromatch-wrapper.md

 #### Overview
 [Micromatch](https://github.com/micromatch/micromatch) support various matching features, such as Glob pattern, Advanced globbing.

 Micromatch is a nodejs application, and MBT is a go application.
-In order to enable MBT to use the functionalities provided by micromatch, we create [micromath wrapper](https://github.com/SAP/cloud-mta-build-tool/tree/master/micromatch) to package it.
+In order to enable MBT to use the functionalities provided by micromatch, from MBT v1.2.25, we create [micromath wrapper](https://github.com/SAP/cloud-mta-build-tool/tree/master/micromatch) to package it.

 #### Install
 You can install the Micromatch Wrapper using either of these methods below: